codefresh-io/docs.codefresh.io/_docs/promotions/entities/promotion-workflow.md

 The table describes the default parameters and values passed to Pre- and Post-Action Workflows.
 The same set of parameters are passed also for pull requests (GitHub only), after the pull request is merged.

-At the simplest levels, you can display the details from the parameters in notifications.
-In more advanced scenarios, you can customize the workflow execution based on specific parameters.
+At the simplest levels, you can display the values from the parameters in notifications.
+In more advanced scenarios, you can customize the workflow execution based on specific parameters and their values.

 {: .table .table-bordered .table-hover}
 | Parameters                     | Description            | Pre-Action Workflow | Post-Action Workflow |